Aryankumar102907/PromptClaim/README.md

 uvicorn app.main:app --reload --port 8000
 ```
-This will start the FastAPI backend server, typically accessible at `http://localhost:8000`.
+Your FastAPI backend will be humming, typically accessible at `http://localhost:8000`.

-### Start the Frontend
+### Start the Frontend (User Interface)

 From the `frontend/` directory: